7 Nocturnes East (2020)

-Available on major streaming and download sites March 2020
+Also available on all major streaming and download sites.

 What is now the 7 Nocturnes East project and album did not crystallise as a complete and fully formed idea.
 There was no single bolt of inspiration.
 It evolved over time, spiralled slightly out of control and has now taken on a life of its own.